telehash/telehash.github.io/dht.md

 # Kademlia-Based Fundamentals

-Telehash adapts the [Kademlia][] Distributed Hash Table for it's peer discovery.
+Telehash adapts the [Kademlia][] Distributed Hash Table for its peer discovery.
 A "peer" in this document is a single application instance, one unique hashname.

 Unlike the original Kademlia paper that was a key-value store, there is no arbitrary data stored in the DHT.
 Peers query the DHT purely to locate other peers, independent of IP or other transient network identifiers.
 Telehash also departs from Kademlia by using SHA2 256-bit hashes (rather than SHA1 160-bit hashes).